ailbheyasmin/ailbheyasmin/README.md

 I recently graduated with my Masters in Environmental Planning and GIS from UC Berkeley! 🐻

-I love learning and self-taught myself SQL and Python 🐍
+I love learning and teaching Python 🐍

 I am always working on improving my skills in geospatial data science and visualization!